 His research is mainly in differential geometry, using fundamental tools originating in the work of Élie Cartan, particularly the geometry of partial differential equations, including Cartan-Kähler theory and the method of the moving frame and equivalence.
 He became interested in the theory of calibrations and holonomy in the 1980s while studying the pioneering work of Harvey and Lawson on calibrated geometries, and one of his early works was the first proof that the subgroups in SO(7) and Spin(7) in SO(8), which were the last unsettled cases in Berger’s classification of Riemannian holonomy groups, could indeed occur as holonomy groups.

 He has maintained an active interest in the theory of calibrations and special holonomy since then, with many of his publications either directly or indirectly related to these topics.
 He is particularly interested in understanding the local and global solvability of the nonlinear overdetermined systems of PDE that arise in the study of holonomy and related problems, and has developed many new techniques for analyzing such systems and producing special solutions that can be used as building blocks in constructing more general solutions.

 He is a member of the National Academy of Sciences, a fellow of the American Academy of Arts and Sciences, and fellow of the American Mathematical Society.
 He is also a member of the Mathematical Association of America and the Association for Women in Mathematics.
-He has served as an officer or member of the Council of the American Mathematical Society in a number of capacities through the years and is currently serving as the President of the American Mathematical Society.
+He has served as an officer or member of the Council of the American Mathematical Society in a number of capacities through the years and served as its President for a 2-year term 2015–2016.